 The Administration Agent and Paying Agent, the Registrar and Transfer Agent and the Management Company have agreed an initial term as set out in the Administration Agency and Paying Agency Agreement, and Registrar and Transfer Agency Agreement.
-During or after the initial term, the Administration Agency and Paying Agency Agreement and the Registrar and Transfer Agency Agreement may be terminated for material breach of the agreement, as required by law or for persistent failures in service level standards.
+During or after the initial term, the Administration Agency and Paying Agency Agreement and the Registrar and Transfer Agency Agreement and the Registrar and Transfer Agency Agreement, as required by law or for persistent failures in service level standards.
 The Administration Agency and Paying Agency Agreement and the Registrar and Transfer Agency Agreement may be terminated by either party at any time after the initial term upon one hundred and eighty (180) days prior written notice.
 In the case of termination, the Management Company will appoint a new Administration Agent and Paying Agent and/or Registrar and Transfer Agent as the case may be, for the Umbrella Fund.